krishnachatur-vedi/delta/README.md

 # delta
-this is a respository for delta
+this is a respository for delta.